Fuzz3rCTF/reversing/Binary_bomb_phases1-secret_phase.md

 node5 = 212
 node6 = 432
 ```
-If you are smart you could notice that the nodes reprecent the numbers of your input and you must input them from the bigger to the smaller
+If you are smart you could notice that the nodes represent the numbers of your input and you must input them from the bigger to the smaller.

 ##### So:
 ```